ISAMM-Microsoft-Club/Nata/CONTRIBUTING.md

     - Please use the shorthand `#123` and not the full URL.
 - Commits regarding the commands extension must be prefixed with `[commands]`

-With that being said, you have officially contributed to IMC Forms!
+With that being said, you have officially contributed to Nata!
 Thank you so much 🤩!

 <!--Contributing.md: writeup #1-->